mjherich/Lambda-School-Coursework/README.md

                        'text': str,
                        'score': float}}```

-where id is the parent is the id of the parent comment, id is the comment id, time is unix time, and score is the score of that specific comment.
+where id is the id of the parent comment, id is the comment id, time is unix time, and score is the score of that specific comment.

 ## 4. Most salty comments
 Returns score, text, username, text id, and parent id, where score is the sentiment score for the text, id is the id of the entry, and parent id is the id of the parent.